| |

 What to serve with baked Camembert?

 Warm, melting Camembert is a true indulgence and goes down well with evenings with friends and close ones.
-Baked Camembert is an easy dish that can be paired with several sides, including good old bread pieces and sweet fruit.
+Baked Camembert is an easy dish that pairs well with several sides, including good old bread pieces and sweet fruit.
 Choosing what to serve with baked Camembert can help you set the mood for the meal, be it playful, traditional, or experimental!

-For a savory note, roasted vegetables, Brussel Sprouts, roasted garlic, honey-glazed carrots, olives, and pickles (the list is endless!) add a wonderful flavor to baked Camembert.
-When choosing a sweeter palette opt for fruits like grapes, baked pears, or even nuts for an extra crunch.
-Jams are also a great way to balance the creamy palette with its fruity sweetness.
+For a savory note, roasted vegetables, Brussels sprouts, roasted garlic, honey-glazed carrots, olives, and pickles (the list is endless!) add a wonderful flavor to baked Camembert.
+When choosing a sweeter palette, opt for fruits like grapes, baked pears, or even nuts for an extra crunch.
+Jams are also a great way to balance the creamy palette with their fruity sweetness.

 You can never go wrong with baguettes, breadsticks, and crackers – the crispy or chewy texture is a great contrast to warm gooey cheese.

-And of course, a honey drizzle is a classic camembert combination to top it all off.
+And of course, a honey drizzle is a classic Camembert topping to finish it off.

 Can you eat the rind/skin of Camembert?

 When it comes to eating cheese, the most frequent question is whether to eat the rind or not.
-As a rule of thumb, if the rind looks completely different and seems more brittle than the actual cheese, it is better to leave it out of your palette but it largely depends on the taste.
-You can always take a bite to gauge the experience before committing to it.
+As a rule of thumb, if the rind looks completely different and seems more brittle than the actual cheese, it is better to leave it off your palate, but it largely depends on the taste.
+You can always take a bite to gauge the experience before committing.

-Soft cheeses like Camembert and Brie tend to have a bloomy rind that has a mild yet pleasant taste.
-It is made up of Penicillium camemberti and is responsible for giving the Camembert its distinctive flavor.
-The rind is critical to the integrity of the cheese and as such Camembert experts insist on eating the cheese within two or three days of opening the rind.
+Soft cheeses like Camembert and Brie tend to have a bloomy rind with a mild yet pleasant flavor.
+It is made with Penicillium camemberti and is responsible for Camembert's distinctive flavor.
+The rind is critical to the cheese's integrity, and, as such, Camembert experts insist on eating the cheese within two or three days of opening the rind.

 How to store Camembert after opening it?